ml-tooling/ml-workspace/README.md

     </tr>
     <tr>
         <td>WORKSPACE_BASE_URL</td>
-        <td>The base URL under which the notebook server is reachable.
-E.g. setting it to /my-workspace, the workspace would be reachable under /my-workspace/tree.</td>
+        <td>The base URL under which Jupyter and all other tools will be reachable from.</td>
         <td>/</td>
     </tr>
     <tr>